The Big Unanswered Questions After Michael Cohen's Capitol Hill Marathon

 Although Cohen says he wasn't involved with any Russia collusion, he was the key player on dealing with another big project for Trump ahead of Election Day in 2016 — hush money.

-Cohen arranged to pay two women who said they'd had sexual relationships with Trump in order to keep them from talking publicly at a critical time in the presidential race.
+Cohen arranged to pay two women, who said they'd had sexual relationships with Trump, in order to keep them from talking publicly at a critical time in the presidential race.

 "I don't think anybody would dispute this belief that after the wildfire that had encompassed the [Access Hollywood] tape that a second follow-up to it would have been pleasant," Cohen said.
 "And [Trump] was concerned with the effect that it had on the campaign, on how women were seeing him, and ultimately whether or not he would have a shot in the general election."

 To get control of the situation, Cohen paid $130,000 to an adult film actress named Stormy Daniels.
 And he worked with American Media Inc., the publisher of the National Enquirer, to arrange for the company to pay $125,000 to a former Playboy model, Karen McDougal.
-Trump has acknowledged the payment to Daniels but the president denies the claims of both women that he had extramarital relationships with them years ago.
+Trump has acknowledged the payment to Daniels, but the president denies the claims of both women that he had extramarital relationships with them years ago.

 Trump reimbursed Cohen for the Daniels payment but never paid AMI, which is run by his friend David Pecker.
 Cohen said that wasn't the first time Pecker had done such work for Trump but not been repaid.